- Inflation is basically a rise in prices.

 - Decline in value of savings

-- Decline in the competitiveness of exports (if inflation higher than other countries.)
+- A decline in the competitiveness of exports (if inflation higher than other countries.)

 See also: Costs of inflation